GavinSoftware/osu-silver/README.md

 Funny Overlay - Creates an overlay to allow you to play without extra visual effects, for example if you are using HDFL, you would see notes normally.
 It also gives you the option to change AR.
 (ENABLE BORDERLESS MODE FOR IT TO WORK)

 ### Replays
-Replay Timewarp (*) - Allows you to create replays and play at a slower playback speed, so you it's basically external timewarp.
+Replay Timewarp (*) - Allows you to create replays and play at a slower playback speed, so it's basically external timewarp.

 ## Normal Mode Features (* = May/May not be added)